Do You

 Emergency Contact Details

-the precaution of having a contact phone number and name of the
+has approved the precaution of having a contact phone number and name

 Please write this contact info on your label at the next class or